In this video, Dr. Jack Booth explains what a root canal actually does and why it’s sometimes the best way to save a natural tooth.

 Once the root canal is completed, the tooth is usually restored with a crown.
 This protects the weakened tooth and helps prevent future fractures.

-consultation to learn how our life-changing treatments can enhance your smile, improve your function, and restore your self-confidence.
+Contact Big Sky Dentures & Implants in Missoula, MT, for a consultation to learn how our life-changing treatments can enhance your smile, improve your function, and restore your self-confidence.